TheSlimvReal/angular-elements-example/angular-elements-guide.md

 This looks pretty straight forward, because we are using the standard `html` line up.
 The only thing that differs is the `<custom-element>` - Tag in the body.
-This can be used, because we also import the `angular-elements-test.js` in the script tag.
+This can be used, because we also import the `angular-elements-test.js` as a script.
 Importing this script runs the `app.module.ts`, which defines the `custom-element` component to the browser.

 To run this little html page, you can just set up a small local http server.